Intro-to-Data-Science-Template/intro_to_data_science_reader/content/syllabus/_index.en.md

 A standards-based grading system carries a number of other benefits:

--   Learning targets for the course are clearly defined from the outset, and every graded assignment that you receive will be directly tied to at least one standard.
-This should make it abundantly clear what skills and competencies I'm assessing on every single assignment.
+-   Learning targets for the course are clearly defined from the outset, and every graded assignment will be directly tied to at least one standard.
+This should make it abundantly clear what skills and competencies I'm assessing on every assignment.
 There is no "busy work" with a standards-based system.

 -   No one assignment will make-or-break your grade.
 You have multiple opportunities to demonstrate fluency in a standard.
 This rewards students that take the time to practice and learn from their mistakes.
 It prioritizes student growth throughout the course of the semester.